The physical and chemical processes in protoplanetary disks: constraints on the composition of comets: INTRODUCTION

 Having said that, in this chapter, we focus our attention on Class II disks.
-Chondrule fragments found in the sample return mission of Comet Wild2 indicate the formation of comets during or after the chondrule formation \citep{Bridges2012}, i.e. in Class II disks.
+Chondrule fragments found in the sample return mission of Comet Wild 2 indicate the formation of comets during or after the chondrule formation \citep{Bridges2012}, i.e. in Class II disks.
 The physical and chemical processes and structures in Class II disks are better understood as depicted in Fig. \ref{fig:schematic} compared with the younger disks, which need more careful analysis to be distinguished from the accreting envelope gas and outflows \citep[e.g.][]{WISH2021}.
 In \S 2, we describe the physical structure and processes in disks such as temperature distributions and gas dynamics, which are of fundamental importance for chemistry and comet formation in disks.
 Since comets contain significant amounts of volatiles such as water ice, they are considered to be formed in low-temperature regions outside the snowline.
-In \S 3 we overview the basic chemical structure of the disk and recent observations of molecular gas and ice at various wavelengths, as well as the studies on isotope fractionation in disks.
-These chemical properties of disk material provide the reference to investigate the formation and evolution of comets based on their volatile composition and isotope ratios.
-In \S 4 we overview two outstanding issues on disk chemistry; the chemical evolution of volatiles from earlier phases (Class 0 and I) to Class II disks, and how and what we can learn on volatiles in solids from the line observations of disks and central stars.
+In \S 3 we review the basic chemical structure of the disk and recent observations of molecular gas and ice at various wavelengths, as well as the studies on isotope fractionation in disks.
+The chemical properties of disk material provide a reference for investigations of the formation and evolution of comets based on their volatile composition and isotope ratios.
+In \S 4 we overview two outstanding issues on disk chemistry; the chemical evolution of volatiles from earlier phases (Class 0 and I) to Class II disks, and how and what we can learn about volatiles in solids from line observations of disks and central stars.